neiljun-odiaz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: March 14, Tuesday

+**Today's Progress**: Move memo upload feature to a blade template instead of a Vue component; Created Birthday celebrants page component.
+Convert company's site from static HTML to a PHP so there will be no repeatitions on some section(header, footer); Created a CSS version of Beemo from Adventure Time.

+**Thoughts:** Day's kinda productive.

+**Link to work:** (NDA)

 ### Day 8: March 13, Monday

 **Today's Progress**: Implemented the delete function for the Memo Archive web app.
 Checked issue found on one of the client's e-commerce.